jgirelma/HackernewsClone_Server/README.md

+## HackernewsClone Backend

-# This is an express server which implements a simple authentication api using postgress, express-session, redis, and typescript
+This is an express server which implements authentication, and an api to interact with the database which contains posts, comments, and scores.

 ## Production